BogdanTarus/solubility/README.md

 ### 4.1.
 Aqueous solubility prediction based on physical descriptors

-Delaney's work to calculate the aqueous solubility, S(mol/l), uses four descriptors: logP, MW, RB, and AP.
-The logP is the decimal logarithm of the octanol/water partition coefficient.
+Delaney's work to calculate the aqueous solubility, *S(mol/l)*, uses four descriptors: *logP*, *MW*, *RB*, and *AP*.
+The *logP* is the decimal logarithm of the octanol/water partition coefficient.
 It is a measure of the relative affinity of the compound for hydrophobic/aqueous solvents.
 It depends on the polarity of the compound.
-The $MW$ is the molecular weight of the compound. $RB$ is the number of the rotatable bonds of the compound.
+The *MW* is the molecular weight of the compound. *RB* is the number of the rotatable bonds of the compound.
 It is a measure of the compound entropic propensity to follow the solvent water molecules.
-The AP is the aromatic proportion, the ratio between the number of compound's aromatic atoms and the number of heavy atoms.
+The *AP* is the aromatic proportion, the ratio between the number of compound's aromatic atoms and the number of heavy atoms.

-logS = C0 + C1*LogP + C2*MW + C3*RB + C4*AP
+*logS* = C0 + C1 *LogP* + C2 *MW* + C3 *RB* + C4 *AP*

-where the logS is the decimal logarithm of the compound's aqueous solubility.
+where the *logS* is the decimal logarithm of the compound's aqueous solubility.

 ### 4.2.
 Prediction of the aqueous solubility directly from the chemical structure